Jaybit0/QML/readme.md

 [ Info: Predicted likelihood after 4x Grover: 0.9997955370807381
 ```

-As displayed in the logs, we could increase the probability of measuring a `1` at the target lane from `0.588` to `0.999` by applying `4` Grover iterations.
+As displayed in the logs, we could increase the probability of measuring a `1` at the model lane from `0.588` to `0.999` by applying `4` Grover iterations.

 When executing the function `auto_compute`, there are three outputs:
 - `out`: The quantum state after applying the circuit including the amplitude amplification